buddy-link/buddy-docs/docs/sdks/typescript/quickstart.md

 </Tabs>

-Explore our [examples](/docs/typescript/examples.md) for seamless implementation.

 ## Setup

 The SDK's entry point is represented by a `Client` instance, providing you with access to its API.
-It receives a Connection instance from @solana/web3.js, enabling communication with the chain, along with an optional wallet that facilitates the construction of instructions with proper authority.
+It receives a Connection instance from [@solana/web3.js](https://www.npmjs.com/package/@solana/web3.js), enabling communication with the chain, along with an optional wallet that facilitates the construction of instructions with proper authority.

 ### Script